catalyst-fp7/documents/interoperability/interoperability.md

 Most collective intelligence tools allow organizing ideas in some sort of structure (a concept map in the broadest sense).
 How to represent the following in a systems-independent way while  preserving as much semantic as practical, is the core of this specification:

- * The concepts of the concept map
+ * The concepts of the concept map and their links
  * The people interacting with them
  * Their interactions (Posts, comments, votes, etc.)